ItsNotGoodName/smtpbridge/README.md

     only_text: false # When this is true, only the text of the email will be sent to endpoints
     only_attachments: false # When this is true, only the attachments of the email will be sent to endpoints
     endpoints:
-      - test endpoint # Must match a name in the endpoints list
+      - test endpoint # Match a name in the endpoints list

 endpoints:
   - name: test endpoint